 Enjoy previous services at https://www.youtube.com/.
 Enter UUFSMA in the search box.
 UUFSMA donates generously to support nonprofit organizations that provide health, educational, and environmental services for underserved communities in the San Miguel region.
 Please support this work by clicking on the website home page Donate button.

 To participate in our online Sunday Service, visit www.uufsma.org and click on the Zoom Service button on the home page.
 If requested, enter password: 294513.
 Sign-in from anywhere Sunday mornings between 10:15-10:25 am CST.

-In addition to continuing live Zoom services, UUFSMA has returned to limited in-person Sunday services.
+In addition to continuing live Zoom services, UUFSMA has returned to in-person Sunday services.
 Reservations are no longer necessary.
-Space permitting, guests who show their vaccination card can join the in-person service (and be approved for future attendance).

 Unitarian Universalist Fellowship Sunday Service

 “Are You a Transcendentalist?”